 About the workshops:

-The In My Words workshops will empower and support children and their families to reflect on, create and share their own unique pandemic stories.
+The Lost & Found workshops will empower and support children and their families to reflect on, create and share their own unique pandemic stories.
 Through organizations like yours, more than 5,000 children will participate in these workshops, reaching every province and territory.
 Workshops can be delivered in English or French and consideration will be given to offering the workshops in other languages as well.

 Story making will be the primary theme of the workshops which could take the form of written prose, poetry, drawing, audio/video or other art form.
 Children and families will have the opportunity to create their story (with guidance), edit and refine their work and present the finished works of art to the group if desired.